shunking-tech/freemarket_sample_53a/README.md

 ### Association
 - has_many :items
 - has_many :item_likes
-- has_many :liked_items, through: :item_likes, source: :items
+- has_many :liked_items, through: :item_likes, source: :item
 - has_many :item_comments
 - has_many :trades
 - has_many :trade_comments